Amarna: City of Akhetaten

-The area of the city was effectively a virgin site, and it was this city that Akhetaten described as the Aten's "seat of the First Occasion, which he had made for himself that he might rest in it".
+The area of the city was effectively a virgin site, and it was this city that Akhenaten described as the Aten's "seat of the First Occasion, which he had made for himself that he might rest in it".

 It may be that the Royal Wadi's resemblance to the hieroglyph for horizon showed that this was the place to found the city.

 The city was built as the new capital of the Pharaoh Akhenaten, dedicated to his new religion of worship to the Aten.
 Construction started in or around Year 5 of his reign (1346 BC) and was probably completed by Year 9 (1341 BC), although it became the capital city two years earlier.
 To speed up construction of the city most of the buildings were constructed out of mudbrick, and white washed.
 The most important buildings were faced with local stone.

 It is the only ancient Egyptian city which preserves great details of its internal plan in large part because it was abandoned almost completely shortly after the royal government of Tutankhamun quit the city in favor of Thebes (modern Luxor).
 The city seems to have remained active for a decade or so after his death, and a shrine to Horemheb indicates that it was at least partially occupied at the beginning of his reign, if only as a source for building material elsewhere.
 Once it was abandoned, it remained uninhabited until Roman settlement began along the edge of the Nile.
 However, due to the unique circumstances of its creation and abandonment, it is questionable how representative of ancient Egyptian cities it actually is.
 Amarna was hastily constructed and covered an area of approximately 8 mi of territory on the east bank of the Nile River; on the west bank, land was set aside to provide crops for the city's population.
 The entire city is encircled with a total of 14 boundary stelae (labeled A thru V with discontinuities left for those thought to be missing, Stele B was defaced by locals in 1885) detailing Akhenaten's conditions for the establishment of this new capital city of Egypt.